Discrepancies are Virtue: Weak-to-Strong Generalization through Lens of Intrinsic Dimension: Main results

-\end{corollary} Such non-monotonic scaling for $\pgr$ with respect to $n$ coincides with some empirical observations in \cite{burns2023weak} on NLP tasks.
+\end{corollary} Such non-monotonic scaling for the $\opr$ lower bound with respect to $n$ coincides with some empirical observations in \cite{burns2023weak} on NLP tasks.
 While the variance of $f_\wts$ in \Cref{thm:w2s_ft} decreases monotonically as $n$ grows, so do those of the reference models $f_w$, $f_s$, and $f_c$.
-With non-negligible FT approximation errors, as $n$ increases, the $\pgr$ and $\opr$ lower bounds decrease with the improvements in bias but increase with the improvements in variance.
-Therefore, the optimal $n$ for the lower bounds of $\pgr$ and $\opr$ is determined by the trade-off between variance and bias.
+With non-negligible FT approximation errors, as $n$ increases, the $\opr$ lower bound decrease with the improvements in bias but increase with the improvements in variance.
+Therefore, the optimal $n$ for the $\opr$ lower bound is determined by the trade-off between variance and bias.